akospasztor/stm32-bootloader/README.md

 The bootloader can be easily customized and tailored to the required hardware and environment, i.e. to perform firmware updates over various interfaces or even to implement over-the-air (OTA) updates if the hardware incorporates wireless communication modules.
 In order to perform successful in-application-programming, the following sequence has to be kept:
 1. Check for flash write protection and disable it if necessary.
 2. Initialize flash with `Bootloader_Init()`.
-3. Erase application space with `Bootloader_Erase()` (optional, but recommended).
+3. Erase application space with `Bootloader_Erase()`.
 4. Prepare for programming by calling `Bootloader_FlashBegin()`.
-5. Perform programming by repeatedly calling the `Bootloader_FlashNext(uint64_t data)` function.
+5. Perform programming by repeatedly calling the `Bootloader_FlashNext()` function.
 The programming procedure requires 8 bytes of data (double word) to be programmed at once into the flash.
 This function automatically increases the address where the data is being written.
 6. Finalize programming by calling `Bootloader_FlashEnd()`.

 The application image has to be in binary format.
 If the checksum verification is enabled, the binary must include the checksum value at the end of the image.
 When creating the application image, the checksum has to be calculated over the entire image (except the checksum area) with the following parameters: